 - measure the pressure in your eye using a tonometry test – a small amount of pressure is applied to your eye using a tiny tool or a warm puff of air

-If your optometrist thinks you may have glaucoma, he or she will refer you to an ophthalmologist (a doctor who specialises in eye health, including eye surgery) for more tests.
-These may include a test to examine the area in your eye where the fluid drains out.
+If your optometrist thinks you may have glaucoma, he or she will refer you to an ophthalmologist for more tests.
+An ophthalmologist is a doctor who specialises in eye health, including eye surgery.
+Your ophthalmologist may advise you to have tests to examine the area in your eye where the fluid drains out.

-Treatment for glaucoma aims to lower the pressure inside your eye to reduce your risk of losing your sight or prevent any further loss of sight.
-Treatment can't reverse any existing optic nerve damage, so it won't improve your sight if it has already deteriorated.
+Treatment for glaucoma aims to lower the pressure inside your eye and reduce your risk of further damage to your sight.
+Treatment can't reverse any existing damage, so it won't improve your sight if it has already become poor.

-- prostaglandin analogues that help your eye's internal fluid drain out more quickly
+- Prostaglandin analogues.
+These help your eye's internal fluid drain out more quickly.

-- carbonic anhydrase inhibitors that lower pressure in your eye by reducing fluid build-up
+- Carbonic anhydrase inhibitors.
+These lower the pressure in your eye by reducing the amount of fluid your eyes produce.

-- sympathomimetics that reduce pressure in your eye and help the fluid build-up to drain away
+- Sympathomimetics.
+These reduce pressure in your eye and help the fluid build-up to drain away.

-You may need surgery if medicines and/or laser treatment haven't lowered the pressure in your eye.
+You may be offered surgery if you have chronic open angle glaucoma and medicines or laser treatment hasn’t lowered the pressure in your eye.

 Glaucoma is caused by an increase in pressure within your eye or a weakness in the optic nerve, or both.

 If you're over 40, it's important to have an eye test every two years to check for the early signs of glaucoma.
-If one of your parents, children, brother or sister has glaucoma, have an eye test every year.
+It's also important to be tested regularly if one of your parents, children, brother or sister has glaucoma.

-If I have glaucoma, does it help to follow a particular diet?
+If I have glaucoma, does it help to take supplements?